Rhaena Targaryen (daughter of Daemon)

 Lady Rhaena Targaryen, also known as Rhaena of Pentos and Rhaena Corbray, was one of the twin daughters of Prince Daemon Targaryen and Lady Laena Velaryon; Baela Targaryen was her older twin.
 Rhaena was the niece of King Viserys I Targaryen and the cousin of King Aegon II Targaryen.
 She was also the half-sister of Kings Aegon III and Viserys II Targaryen, as well as the stillborn Visenya Targaryen.
 Rhaena was a dragonrider who rode Morning.

 Appearance and Character

 Rhaena and her twin, Baela, had fine features, silver-white hair, and purple eyes.
 As young girls, the twins had been inseparable and impossible to tell apart.
 Though they were both tall and slim by the age of sixteen, they no longer looked alike.
 Rhaena was slender and graceful, and Baela was lean and quick with hair as short as a boy's.
 Rhaena loved to dance whilst Baela preferred to ride and to fly.

 In 118 AC, with the blessing of King Viserys I Targaryen, Rhaena was betrothed to her cousin, Prince Lucerys Velaryon.
-Rhaena had a dragon egg, but Rhaena's hatchling was unhealthy and died within hours of emerging from its egg.
+Rhaena received a dragon egg, but the hatchling dragon was unhealthy and died within hours of emerging from its egg.
 Eventually, an egg from another clutch, laid by Syrax, was given to Rhaena, and it was said that she slept with it every night and prayed for a dragon to match her sister's, Moondancer.

 Dance of the Dragons